thuiar/MMSA-FET/README.md

 ## 2. Quick Start

 MMSA-FET is fairly easy to use.
-Below is a basic example on how to extract features for a single video file and a dataset folder.
+You can either call API in python or use commandline interface.
+Below is a basic example using python APIs.

 > **Note:** To extract features for datasets, the datasets need to be organized in a specific file structure, and a `label.csv` file is needed.
 See [Dataset and Structure](https://github.com/FlameSky-S/MMSA-FET/wiki/Dataset-and-Structure) for details.
-Raw video files and label files for MOSI, MOSEI and CH-SIMS can be downloaded [here]() with code ``.
+Raw video files and label files for MOSI, MOSEI and CH-SIMS can be downloaded from [BaiduYunDisk](https://pan.baidu.com/s/14XkD2kCGnJGMqnCLNzi6MQ?pwd=g9n5).

 ```python
 from MSA_FET import FeatureExtractionTool